dutchmims/Love-Food/README.md

  	Love Food (https://dutchmims.github.io/Love-Food/)

-Table of contents
+#Table of contents

-•	Project Overview
+1. Project Overview
-•	List of features
+2. List of features
-•	UX/UI
+3. UX/UI
-•	Testing
+4. Testing
-•	Deployment
+5. Deployment
-•	Citation of ALL sources(code, images, text)
+6. Citation of ALL sources(code, images, text)
-•	Future features
+7. Future features
-•	Known Bugs
+8. Known Bugs

-List of Features
+#List of Features

-Structure of features section
+##Structure of features section

-•	Feature name
+1. Feature name
-•	A description about the feature and how it works
+2. A description about the feature and how it works
-•	Screenshot image of the feature
+3. Screenshot image of the feature

-UX/UI Section
+# UX/UI Section

-This section is for showing your
-•	Site goals
+1. Site goals
-•	Design thought process
+2. Design thought process
-•	Planning and wireframe design
+3. Planning and wireframe design

 This section you should have